learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The implementation works well, but it suffers from two drawbacks:

-1. Anyone with the access to the token can send a request to the secret store successfully.
-There is no information in the token to restrict who is allowed to make the request.
+1. **Anyone with the access to the token can send a request to the secret store.** There is no information in the token to restrict who is allowed to make a request.
-1. The token doesn't expire at all.
-If it is stolen, the only way to revoke it is to delete the service account and recreate it.
+1. **The token doesn't expire at all.** If it is stolen, the only way to revoke it is to delete the service account and recreate it.

 You could solve both challenges by implementing solutions such as mutual TLS or using a JWT based solution with a central authority server.

-However, in Kubernetes, you can use the Service Account Token Volume Projection feature to create time-bound and audience-specific Service Account Tokens which do not persist in the cluster store.
+**However, in Kubernetes, you can use the Service Account Token Volume Projection feature to create time-bound and audience-specific Service Account Tokens which do not persist in the cluster store.**

 The Kubernetes API server acts as the central authority server and you don't have to worry about expiring tokens.